jacoblaw23/31257-Information-System-s-Development-Metholodlogies-Project/Report.md

 # 2. Business Objectives <a name="Business"></a>
-* Speed Up Responses and Reduce Abandons; fast response times and low abandon rates.
+* Increase response times and reduce abandon rates
-* Boost Customer Satisfaction
+* Increase customer satisfaction
+* Increase the effectiveness of service recovery programs
+* Increase forecast accuracy; customers should not wait to be connected to the correct RM
-* Increase the Effectiveness of the Service Recovery Programmes
+* Increase the probability of successful sales by intelligently matching customers to travel packages
-* Improve Forecast Accuracy; ensure customers don’t have to wait for an answer, getting the numbers right is essential
+* Match customers to knowledgable RMs
-* Minimise inbound call costs by reducing per-call handling time
+* Minimise inbound call costs by reducing per-call handling times
 * Reduce customer wait times
-* The system effectively matches customer with an RM.
-* Reduce Customer Effort
+* Reduce customer effort

-An investigation into the source of customer complaints revealed the following issues:
-* RMs were sometimes unable to cope with the large number of travel packages available for purchase
-* RMs were sometimes unable to cope with the number of customers being transferred to them; customer put on hold
-* RMs were sometimes unable to sell products to customers due to cultural differences
-* RMs were sometimes unable to communicate with customers due to language barriers
-* RMs were sometimes conducting random sales pitches to many customers in order to meet sales numbers

-The business aims to resolve these issues using an IT solution, with the goal being an improved customer experience.

 # 3. Stakeholders <a name="Stakeholders"></a>